thermofisher/rnd-it-molbio-fidelity-umi/README.md

-# MuA-based Molecular Indexing for Rare Mutation Detection by Next-Generation Sequencingn
+# MuA-based Molecular Indexing for Rare Mutation Detection by Next-Generation Sequencing

 ## Description

 This code was used to generate [MuA-based Molecular Indexing for Rare Mutation Detection by Next-Generation Sequencing]("") publication data.
 Workflow is designed to evaluate and calculate true errors based on either on Unique Molecular Identifier (UMI) or mapping duplicates clusters.
 This workflow is written in [snakemake](https://github.com/snakemake/snakemake) workflow manager.
 Error calculation package is written in [julia](https://github.com/JuliaLang/Julia) programming language.
 Workflow also uses:

 1. [umi-tools](https://github.com/CGATOxford/UMI-tools) to extract and process UMI sequence information.

 1. [bwa-mem](https://github.com/lh3/bwa) algorithm for short pair end reads alignment to the reference.

 1. [sambamba](https://github.com/biod/sambamba) and [samtools](https://github.com/samtools/samtools) for aligned data sorting and filtering respectively.

 DAG of a UMI-based errors calculation workflow rules:
 ![main workflow](imgs/umi_fidelity.svg)